moussaclarke/planar/README.md

 You don't need to worry about adding unique id or timestamp fields, those will be created and updated automatically. `_id` is simply a `uniqid()`, and `_created` and `_modified` are unix timestamps.
 Those three property names, all prefixed with `_`, are therefore reserved, so try not to have those in your data/schema.

 If you know the id, you can replace a whole document with `set`.
+You can also use this to create a document with a specific id, although Planar won't warn you if it's over-writing anything.

 ```
 $widgets->set('57d1d2fc97aee', $data);